-- 1) Advise the Associated Students President, External Vice President for Local Affairs, and the Associated Students Senate on all matters pertaining to student life in Isla Vista. - 2) Responsible for serving as a liaison between Associated Students and the following groups or organizations when in effect: - a) Isla Vista Recreation and Park District - b) Isla Vista Property Owners Association - c) Santa Barbara County Board of Supervisors - d) Isla Vista Tenants Union - e) UCSB/Isla Vista Community Services Center - f) UCSB Isla Vista Youth Projects - g) Goleta Water District - h) IV Teen Center - i) IV Community Network - 3) Hold weekly meetings at an announced time and location. - 4) Hold or co-sponsor at least one (1) event or project per academic quarter. - 5) Encourage attendance and participation from students and community members at all meetings and forums. - 6) The voting membership shall oversee the administration of the A.S.
-Isla Vista Community Improvements Lock-In fund.
+- b) Isla Vista Property Owners Association - c) Santa Barbara County Board of Supervisors - d) Isla Vista Tenants Union - e) UCSB/Isla Vista Community Services Center - f) UCSB Isla Vista Youth Projects - g) Goleta Water District - h) IV Teen Center - i) IV Community Network - 3) Hold weekly meetings at an announced time and location. - 4) Hold or co-sponsor at least one (1) event or project per academic quarter. - 5) Encourage attendance and participation from students and community members at all meetings and forums. - 6) The voting membership shall oversee the administration of the A.S.
+Isla Vista Community Improvements Lock-In fund. - 7) Attendance: - a) Attendance shall be recorded in the minutes. - b) Quorum shall constitute the presence of (50%+1) of Committee members that can - c) Absence and late arrival can be excused only if the External Chair or Internal Chair accept it and are notified before the meeting.
+Any unexcused absences will result in a possible deduction in honoraria. - d) Required to attend all IVCRC events and event planning meetings, including by not limited to: Pardall Carnival, Chilla Vista. - E) Duties and Powers of the Internal Chairperson: - 1) Schedule, prepare the agenda, and co-chair the weekly committee meetings at an announced time and location. - 2) Hold a minimum of three (3) regularly scheduled office hours per week, to be held in the AS Main office, AS Annex, University Center, or a visible location in Isla Vista. - 3) Attend at least two (2) non-consecutive Senate meetings per quarter to report on the Committee's actions with the External Chair. - 4) Make verbal or written recommendations from IVCRC to Senate on all Associated Students' bills relating to the Isla Vista Community. - 5) Schedule the IVCRC quarterly event and/or project in conjunction with the External Chair or Events Coordinator. - 6) Shall conduct one-on-one once a quarter with all other IVCRC officers. - 7) Shall schedule the quarterly retreat. - 8) Promote IVCRC involvement through weekly recognition. - 9) In conjunction with the External Chair and Treasurer, shall prepare Committee's budget for the following year. - F) Duties and Powers of the External Chairperson:

-7) Attendance:

-- a) Attendance shall be recorded in the minutes. - b) Quorum shall constitute the presence of (50%+1) of Committee members that can - c) Absence and late arrival can be excused only if the External Chair or Internal Chair accept it and are notified before the meeting.
-Any unexcused absences will result in a possible deduction in honoraria. - d) Required to attend all IVCRC events and event planning meetings, including by not limited to: Pardall Carnival, Chilla Vista.

-E) Duties and Powers of the Internal Chairperson:

-- 1) Schedule, prepare the agenda, and co-chair the weekly committee meetings at an announced time and location. - 2) Hold a minimum of three (3) regularly scheduled office hours per week, to be held in the AS Main office, AS Annex, University Center, or a visible location in Isla Vista.

-- Attend at least two (2) non-consecutive Senate meetings per quarter to report on the Committee's actions with the External Chair. - 4) Make verbal or written recommendations from IVCRC to Senate on all Associated Students' bills relating to the Isla Vista Community. - 5) Schedule the IVCRC quarterly event and/or project in conjunction with the External Chair or Events Coordinator. - 6) Shall conduct one-on-one once a quarter with all other IVCRC officers. - 7) Shall schedule the quarterly retreat. - 8) Promote IVCRC involvement through weekly recognition. - 9) In conjunction with the External Chair and Treasurer, shall prepare Committee's budget for the following year.

-F) Duties and Powers of the External Chairperson: